Safe On-Orbit Dislodging of Deployable Structures via Robust Adaptive MPC: Introduction

-Model predictive control (MPC) is a widely applied framework for managing uncertainties while ensuring constraint satisfaction and stability.
+Model predictive control (MPC) is widely adopted in terrestrial industries for explicit handling of constraints and for stability assurance, while within spacecraft guidance and control it is an limited but worthy of development and expanding research area with selective applications based on its strong safety and reliability.
 In~\cite{lorenzen2017adaptive}, an adaptive MPC algorithm for linear systems was introduced using a recursive approach, and its extension in~\cite{kohler2021robust} employed a tube-based framework to handle parametric uncertainty and additive disturbances in nonlinear systems.
 However, these methods rely on passive identification, preventing full exploitation of concurrent adaptation and control.
 A learning-based MPC in~\cite{aboudonia2024adaptive} used set-membership identification composed of two online phases: an adaptation phase with rigid tube-based robust MPC and a learning phase for uncertainty estimation, but only considers constant parameters, making it unsuitable for time-varying applications such as those found in aerospace.
 To address these limitations, this paper considers an adaptive controller that integrates set-membership identification to iteratively refine parameter bounds and employs robust MPC to ensure constraint enforcement and stability under worst-case conditions, ultimately improving performance as uncertainty estimates become less conservative.

 In this paper, we propose a novel robust adaptive MPC with set-membership parameter estimation for the problem of safe dislodging.
-We demonstrate its implementation on our servicer during a dislodging task based on our client.
+We demonstrate its implementation on the servicer during a dislodging task based on the client.
 The main contributions are summarized: \begin{itemize}

-\item Our robust adaptive MPC method provides robust guarantees on constraint enforcement despite the parametric uncertainty of the client and unpredictable failure modes.

-\item We transfer a specific hinge model with Euler-Lagrange form into a state-space equation and use our improved MPC algorithm for a dislodging task compared with two popular baselined methods to verify the feasibility and performance of our method in real applications.
+\item Our robust adaptive MPC method provides robust guarantees on constraint enforcement despite the parametric uncertainty of the client and unpredictable failure modes. \item We derive a state-space representation of the hinge model and implement the proposed MPC for the dislodging task.
+Comparative studies against two baseline methods evaluate feasibility and performance.

 \item We develop a novel cost function that incorporates the time-varying parameter set with control input and state to improve the performance of parameter estimation during the control process. \end{itemize}